15 Best Beaches on the Big Island of Hawaii, HI

 6. Kahalu'u Beach Park

-Kahalu'u Beach Park provides restroom and shower facilities on site, and there are shady spots for those who arrive early enough to claim them.
-There are also picnic tables and a pavilion, and the beach is within walking distance to town where you can find restaurants and snacks.
+Kahalu'u Beach Park provides restroom and shower facilities on-site, and there are shady spots for those who arrive early enough to claim them.
+There are also picnic tables and a pavilion, and the beach is within walking distance of town where you can find restaurants and snacks.

 7. Kamakahonu Beach